mousomray/IPL-Analysis-Dashboard-using-PowerBI/README.md

 * Conclusion

 # Data Importing
-The data was present in ipl_database and loaded into powerbi by fetching required rows and columns through postgre sql.
+The data was present in ipl_database and loaded into PowerBI after fetching required rows and columns through Postgre SQL.

 # Data Cleaning
 After importing data into PowerBI performed various activities in Power Query Editor like, removing duplicates, removing missing values, rectified spelling mistakes and transforming the data into a format that can be easily analyzed.